Visiting Yellowstone in the fall means:

 Check closure dates before planning your fall trip – Yellowstone Park Facility Opening & Closing Dates.

-Food & Gas
+Lodging, Food & Gas in the Fall at Yellowstone

 TIP: Pack a cooler with drinks and food for your travels within the park.
 Buy these items at a grocery store outside the park.
 The stores inside the park, when open, are pricey.